-A broader approach followed to deal with environmental impacts during manufacturing is called LCA.
-This approach recognizes that environmental concerns are associated with every step of the processing w.r.t. manufacturing of products and also examines environmental impacts of the product at all stages of project life cycle.
-LCA includes product design, development, manufacturing, packaging, distribution, usage and disposal.
+A broader approach followed to deal with environmental impacts during the process of refining is called LCA.
+This approach recognizes that environmental concerns are associated with every step of the processing w.r.t manufacturing of products and also examines environmental impacts of the product at all stages of project life cycle.
+LCA includes product design, development, refining, packaging, distribution, usage and disposal.
 LCA is concerned with reducing environmental impacts at all the stages and considering the total picture rather than just one stage of the production process.

-Industries/firms may apply this concept to minimize costs incurred on the environmental conservation throughout the project life cycle.
+Industries/firms may apply this concept to minimise costs incurred on the environmental conservation throughout the project life cycle.